How does inflation affect insurance in Canada?

 How much more are Canadians paying for insurance?

 Insurance premiums aren’t immune to inflation.
 In fact, they make up part of the consumer price index (CPI), Canada’s best tool for measuring inflation.
 As the price of gas, groceries, and other essentials have risen, insurance costs have gone up just as much.
-This article uses data from the Transportation Consumer Price Index for February 2025 (released in March 2025).
+This article uses data from the Transportation Consumer Price Index and the Shelter Consumer Price Index for November 2025 (released in December 2025).

 Also read: Inflation in Canada: What it means for your auto insurance

-Home insurance premiums have risen 4.8% in the same time frame.
+Home insurance premiums have risen 5.8% in the same time frame.
 The good news is that the trend seems to have paused, at least for now.
-According to Marsh, a global insurance consulting firm, insurance rates in Canada fell by 2% in the fourth quarter of 2024.
-That makes sense, as CPI inflation is easing off and getting closer to the Bank of Canada’s target of 2% per year.
+According to Marsh, a global insurance consulting firm, insurance rates in Canada fell by 3% in the third quarter of 2025.
+However, inflation is holding steady at 2.2%, just above the Bank of Canada’s 2% target, which could be reflected in insurance premiums going forward.

 Also read: How has inflation impacted home insurance rates in Canada?